About Us

 She/Her

-A woman with blonde hair pulled back smiles at the camera.
+Freya with blonde hair pulled back smiles at the camera.
 She is wearing a sleeveless top with a geometric pattern and hoop earrings.
 The background is plain and light-colored.

 Freya is a pleasure activist, writer, speaker, and sensual embodied dance facilitator.
 She’s ridden the waves of many movements, from disability rights to safety and embodied liberation, while mothering alongside a complicated dance with blindness.
 She’s passionate about our connection with body, pleasure, earth, and community.
 Her fierce love of cats has sustained her through most of life’s twists and turns.
 She lives, works and dances on Gadagal and Bidjigal country in Sydney.